alwaysdata/documentation/content/backups/restore-a-site/index.en.md

 +++
-title = "How to restore a site" menuTitle = "Restore a site" layout = "howto" weight = 5 tags = ["backup", "databases", "recovery", "site"]
+title = "How to restore a site" linkTitle = "Restore a site" layout = "howto" weight = 5 tags = ["backup", "databases", "recovery", "site"]